 - A completed and signed Application for Schengen Visa form (The visa application form must be completed either in Swedish or in English)

 - Photograph in line with ICAO guidelines.
-Not obligatory, if you apply in person.

 - Visa Fee

 - A passport or some other valid travel document.
 This must: - be valid for at least three months after your departure from the Schengen area - contain at least two empty pages - have been issued during the past ten years

 - Individual medical insurance covering the cost of emergency treatment and transport home for medical reasons.
 Read more under ‘Medical travel insurance’

 - Enough money to support yourself during your stay.
 In general, Sweden requires you to have SEK 450 per day/person.
 The required amount may be less if for instance you have paid for board and lodging in advance or live with friends or relatives.

 The embassy requires proof that you can support yourself: